opencelium/opencelium-docker/invoker/README.md

-OpenCelium -- Invoker files
+OpenCelium - Invoker files
 ==================================================================

-Get the invoker files from this repository https://github.com/opencelium/invoker.
+Download the Invoker files from this repository: https://github.com/opencelium/invoker.

-Follow the steps to refresh automatically the invoker files.